Leytas/Statistics/README.md

 # Statistics/Minitab/Python
-The data comes(file'data.xlsx') from a clinical study conducted by the pharmaceutical production and packaging factory mentioned.
+The data come (file'data.xlsx') from a clinical study conducted by the pharmaceutical production and packaging factory mentioned.
 The purpose of the study was to investigate the effectiveness of 2 new antihypertensive drugs in reducing systolic blood pressure (mm Hg) recorded after 2 weeks of daily drug intake.